elumobility/elu-twins/README.md

 This is the open-source version of our product, ELU Twins.
 Its purpose is to simulate various components within the e-mobility ecosystem and their interactions, including EV charging.
 This enables easier testing and demonstration of e-mobility software, such as charge management systems.

 ## Disclaimer
-We decide to open-source our project to allow our customers to run it locally.
-Our **main** priority is on releasing new features and not on making it stable.
+We have decided to open-source our project to allow our customers to run it locally.
+Our main priority is on releasing new features, not on ensuring stability.
 This means that you may encounter issues and bugs.
-The project also inludes a CSMS for OCPP 1.6 and OCPP 2.0.1 that are used for testing the digital twins.
-We provide no gurantee on the CSMS' working correctly.
+The project also includes a CSMS for OCPP 1.6 and OCPP 2.0.1 that are used for testing the digital twins.
+We provide no guarantee that the CSMS will work correctly.

 # Description
-ELU Twins emulate devices related with electro mobility.
+ELU Twins emulates devices related to electromobility.
 With this project, it is possible to create virtual charge points (OCPP) and vehicles in seconds.
 Below is an overview of what has been implemented in the project so far.

 # OCPP
 ### OCPP 1.6